Darioc18/PP5_lari_living/README.md

 - **Delivery Cost Calculation:**
 Currently, the application follows the model of free delivery over a certain threshold.
 However, there's an intention to explore various delivery cost calculation methods, considering factors such as shipping company fees, distance, product weight, value, payment method, taxes, and delivery options.

-These decisions are made with consideration for feature necessity, development time, and alignment with business operations, ensuring a strategic approach to future growth.
+These decisions are made with consideration for feature necessity, development time, and alignment with business operations.

 ## Testing
 Testing and results can be found [here](TESTING.md)